Blogs

 • Review cash flow first

-• Only prepay where it improves tax outcome without affecting operations
+• Prepay only when it improves your tax outcome

 Chapter 4: Maximise Super Contributions